danieljcoh/ML-AI-Data/README.md

 For example: we have a lot of data on heart attacks, but there’s room for improvement when it comes to data quality.
 Heart disease is the leading cause of death in women, but as of 2021, women account for only 38% of participants in relevant research studies.

 There are key differences between men’s and women’s heart attacks that impact how they’re treated, but our data doesn’t yet adequately outline those differences.
 This leads ultimately to worse outcomes in treatment and a higher post-heart attack mortality rate for women.

+## The Objective of ML
+To teach computers to learn patterns from reading data.
+(What patterns can they see?)
+  - and from those patterns what guesses can we make?

+## What is a Model?
+A model is a representation of what data represents.

+### Keywords
+- Supervised Learning VS Unsupervised Learning (look for data clusters) // What is a data cluster?
+- Deep Learning (Need lots of high quality data)
+- Reinforcement Learning
+- Feature Engineering
+- Kitchen Sink Approach
+-